scare-scale/ScareScale/src/content/movie/resident-evil-welcome-to-raccoon-city-2021.md

     suspense: 0
     psychological: 0
 tmdbBackdropId: /wYtEvBmpBRXPdwGgr1gcWiwJSI7.jpg
+synopsis: "Once the booming home of pharmaceutical giant Umbrella Corporation, Raccoon City is now a dying Midwestern town.
+The company’s exodus left the city a wasteland…with great evil brewing below the surface.
+When that evil is unleashed, the townspeople are forever…changed…and a small group of survivors must work together to uncover the truth behind Umbrella and make it through the night."
 ---
-Once the booming home of pharmaceutical giant Umbrella Corporation, Raccoon City is now a dying Midwestern town.
-The company’s exodus left the city a wasteland…with great evil brewing below the surface.
-When that evil is unleashed, the townspeople are forever…changed…and a small group of survivors must work together to uncover the truth behind Umbrella and make it through the night.